TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.23.md

 ---

-And Abraham drew near, and said, Wilt thou consume the righteous with the wicked?
+Abraham drew near, and said, "Will you consume the righteous with the wicked?